-- no repeat non-compliances - no more than two non-material non-compliances identified in any one audit or annual compliance report, and - ▼ no more than four non-material non-compliances in total over the past three consecutive audits and annual compliance reports, on a rolling year-to-year basis.
+- No repeat non-compliances - No more than two non-material non-compliances identified in any one audit or annual compliance report, and - No more than four non-material non-compliances in total over the past three consecutive pre-operational and operational audits and annual compliance reports, on a rolling yearto-year basis.

 We may combine audits of similar schemes, if those schemes are operated by a related entity.
 We may align audit scopes and audit periods for similar schemes to achieve more efficient and cost-effective audit outcomes for IPART and the licensee.
-We may combine the audit scopes where the licensee have common elements, for example, where a licensee uses the same licence management plans for similar schemes across multiple licences.
+We may combine the audit scopes where the licences have common elements, for example, where a licensee uses the same licence management plans for similar schemes across multiple licences.